Fred-Khan/Cybersecurity_Session-Hijacking_Demo/README.md

 3. **Hijack the Session:**
    - On the attacker machine, open the same web application (http://http.thetruthhurts.me/) and ensure you are logged out.
    - Open the browser's developer tools (usually by pressing F12), and go to the "Application" or "Storage" tab, where cookies are listed.
-   - Replace the attacker’s session ID with the victim’s session ID that was captured (if there is no cookie to edit, log into the site and log out again).
+   - Replace the attacker's session ID with the victim's session ID that was captured (if there is no cookie to edit, log into the site and log out again).
    - Refresh the page.
-The attacker now has access to the victim’s session, effectively hijacking it.
+The attacker now has access to the victim's session, effectively hijacking it.

 #### Step 4: Impact and Mitigation